 Minecraft

-Minecraft is the kind of game that can offer you many different experiences, and it’s up to you what you want to do.
+Minecraft is the kind of game that can offer you many different experiences, and it’s up to you which ones you’ll pursue.

 You could go absolutely bananas in the Creative mode, building structures and reshaping the land like a god struck with artistic purpose.
 Or you could go into Survival mode and eke out a living by fighting tooth-and-nail over every scrap of security and self-sufficiency.

-Despite the game’s simple, cube-based aesthetic, the systems go both broad and deep, but engaging with the full complexity is entirely optional.
+Despite the game’s simple, cube-based aesthetic, the systems go both broad and deep.
+Engaging with the full complexity is entirely optional, however.
 Even if you don’t build weird Redstone contraptions, you can still have a functioning carrot farm, establish trade relations with a nearby village, or create enchanted gear to raid deep caves and hellish dimensions.

 Key features

-• Two core game modes: freeform Creative and Survival being exactly what the name suggests
+• Two core game modes: Creative and Survival, both being exactly what the name suggests

 • Much more complex than the aesthetic would suggest